Bredbury: 20th century

 In the 1930s, and after the Second World War, the growth rate accelerated with the coming of new industries, including engineering, chemicals, clothing and textiles, whilst the village became an important residential area on the periphery of the Greater Manchester Urban Area.
 A large bakery was erected on Ashton Road in 1951.

 Comprehensive sewerage and sewage disposal services were completed and put into operation in 1938.

 In 1948, the tramway along the A560 from Stockport to Hyde and beyond was abandoned after less than 50 years use.
 The section through Bredbury had been opened in August 1901.

 After considerable pressure by the Government and the Mersey River Board, the Urban District Council agreed in 1966 to a joint scheme with the County Borough of Stockport, abandoning the treatment works at Welkin Road and the sludge beds at Brinnington, to provide for the rapidly growing population and the additional industry.

 Governance

-Bredbury and Romiley Local Board was created in 1865, covering the civil parishes of Bredbury and Romiley, and in 1880 the two parishes were amalgamated.
-Bredbury and Romiley Urban District was created in 1894, and was extended to include the former Compstall Urban District in 1936.
-In 1952, Brinnington township was transferred to the County Borough of Stockport to enable a large residential overspill estate to be built.

-Until 1953 Bredbury Ward returned twelve councillors to the urban district council, with Romiley Ward returning six and Compstall Ward returning a single member.
-In that year, Bredbury Ward was divided into Bredbury North and Bredbury South wards, and in 1959, there was a redivision of the urban District into seven wards, with Compstall continuing to return a single councillor, and each of the others electing three.
-Romiley received three wards and a new Woodley ward was created out of Bredbury, the first time that the village of Woodley had been officially recognised.
-The remainder of Bredbury was divided into Bredbury North, Bredbury South and Bredbury West.
-There were further electoral changes in 1970 when the altered Bredbury North ward was renamed Bredbury Central.

-Up to 1958, the Urban District formed one electoral division on Cheshire County Council, but in that year it was divided into Bredbury Tame and Bredbury Goyt divisions.

-The council offices were in Bredbury Old School on School Brow until 1919, when Bank House on George Lane was acquired.
-The site has since been redeveloped for housing.

-The council's first acquisition of houses was a terrace at Vernon View in 1922.
-Construction of the houses had been delayed by the First World War.
-In the same year the first council estate was commenced at George Lane.

-The council subsequently owned more than 2,000 homes, including several schemes for old people's accommodation incorporating welfare features.